jonathanreveille/project3_OC/README.md

 - python v.3.7.4

 ### Getting started:
-0. Clone this project if you wish to play
+0. Clone this project if you wish to play.

 1. First of all, first **install pipenv** ,then launch ** `pipenv run install`